ss-shrishi2000/Greedy_Algorithms_Minimum_Spanning_Trees_And_Dynamic_Programming/README.md

 # Part 3 of the Algorithms Specialization: Greedy Algorithms, Minimum Spanning Trees, and Dynamic Programming!

-TWO MOTIVATING APPLICATIONS: We begin with a fairly non-technical discussion of two motivating applications --- distributed shortest-path routing in the Internet, and sequence alignment --- to build excitement for the tools that you'll acquire later in this course (and also in Part 4 of the specialization).
+TWO MOTIVATING APPLICATIONS: We begin with a fairly non-technical discussion of two motivating applications --- distributed shortest-path routing in the Internet, and sequence alignment --- to build excitement for the tools that we will acquire later in the course (and also in Part 4 of the specialization).

 INTRODUCTION TO GREEDY ALGORITHMS:
 The focus of this week and the next is the greedy algorithm design paradigm.
 The two non-technical videos discuss the pros and cons of this paradigm and describe